freedomofpress/securedrop-workstation-docs/docs/admin/install/install.rst

 - Inspect each section of the password database to ensure that it contains only the information required by the journalist user to log in.

 - Close the application window and shut down the ``vault`` VM (using the Qube widget in the upper right panel).
+At this time, you can also re-enable network connection using the network manager widget.

 Install SecureDrop Workstation (estimated wait time: 60-90 minutes)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~